paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-067-freedom-for-russia-and-emerging-eurasian-democracies-and-open-markets-support.md

 ### Statutory Notes

 #### References in Text
 The Foreign Assistance Act of 1961, referred to in subsec. (a), is Pub.
 L. 87–195, Sept.
 4, 1961, 75 Stat.
-424, as amended.
-Chapter 11 of part I of the Act is classified generally to part XI (§ 2295 et seq.) of subchapter I of chapter 32 of this title.
+424. Chapter 11 of part I of the Act is classified generally to part XI (§ 2295 et seq.) of subchapter I of chapter 32 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2151 of this title](./chapter-032-foreign-assistance.md#section-2151) and Tables.

 <a id="section-5825"></a>